Skip to content

 Profile

 Ashlyn Hardie is a tenure-track, Assistant Professor in the Parks, Recreation, and Tourism Management Department at Clemson University.
 Dr. Hardie has an interdisciplinary background, including a B.S. in Sport Management from Wingate University in North Carolina, a Master's in Business Administration (M.B.A.) from Averett University in Virgina, and a Ph.D. in Kinesiology (Emphasis in Sport Management) from Texas A&M University.
 Dr. Hardie also earned her Certificate of Nonprofit Management from Texas A&M University, with an emphasis area on International Nongovernmental Organizational Development.
 After participating as a collegiate athlete, Dr. Hardie went on to coach collegiate men and women's soccer before pursuing a career in the international sport for development and peace sector (SDP).
-Her research interests are well aligned with her lifelong dedication and love for sport and physical activity, as well as her passion for creating more equitable and accessible sport spaces.
-Dr. Hardie's research focuses primarily on cross-cultural and cross-sectoral exchanges in SDP, building sustainable programs and partnerships, using sport for positive social change, and empowering women in and through sport.
+Her research interests are well aligned with her lifelong dedication and love for sport and physical activity, as well as her passion for creating more service-oriented sport spaces in recreational and highly-competitive sport settings.
+Dr. Hardie's research focuses primarily on cross-cultural and cross-sectoral exchanges in SDP, building sustainable programs and partnerships, using sport for positive social change, and holistic development of athletes.

 Research Interests